markyoder/wasp_clone/wasphive/README.md

 ### ValEnums Details and Examples

 The ***Value Enumerations*** rule contains a static list of values choices.
 It compares the element's input value with the provided choices.
 If the element's value is not in the schema's list of allowed enumerations, then this check will fail.
 Also, a `REF:` construct may be used to reference a SON array of values that must exist in the schema after an  `EndOfSchema{}` declaration.
 These referenced SON arrays can be conveniently defined in one place but be used by `ValEnums` rules on many different elements.
+If a validation message is produced, then a short list of closest matches is provided to the user alphabetically.
 Note that this check is case insensitive, and if the value that is being checked is an integer, then leading zeros are ignored.

 Schema example:
 ```javascript